Anka-Abdullah/nest-you-chat/docs/api.md

 ## 📝 Notes

 - All timestamps are in ISO 8601 format (UTC)
-- File uploads are base64 encoded in request bodies
 - WebSocket connections require authentication
 - Rate limiting is applied per IP address
 - All API responses include a `success` boolean field